-Can I go for my Licence Rigid licence if i'm on my Green P's?
+Can I go for my Light Rigid licence if I'm on my Green P's?

 It Depends - If you've held a class C (car licence) for one (1) year or more then the answer is yes you can.
 Any time spent on your Red P's (P1) counts, but you can't practice to drive a Light Rigid (LR) vehicle, or upgrade to a LR licence until you hold your Green P's (P2) or full class C licence.
 See the RMS website for other requirements